cmc333333/regulations-parser/README.md

 less than ten minutes, but in the extreme example of reg Z, it currently requires several hours.

-There are a few methods to speed up this process.
-Installing `requests-cache` will cache API-read calls (such as those made when calling the Federal Register).
-The cache lives in an sqlite database (`fr_cache.sqlite`), which can be safely removed without error.
-The `build_from` pipeline can also include checkpoints -- that is, saving the state of the process up until some point in time.
+To speed this up, the `build_from` subcommand can be configured to include checkpoints -- that is, saving the state of the process up until some point in time.
 To activate this feature, pass in a directory name to the `--checkpoint` flag, e.g.

 ```bash
 $ eregs build_from CFR-2012-title12-vol8-part1004.xml 12 --checkpoint my-checkpoint-dir